Tierion/now-boltwall/README.md

 ## Troubleshooting

-- If you get an error from Zeit, you'll want to log in to your [Zeit dashboard](https://zeit.co) and check the logs for your deployment.
+- If you get an error from Zeit, you'll want to log in to your [Vercel dashboard](https://vercel.com) and check the logs for your deployment.
 - If an LSAT that should be valid is getting `Unauthorized` responses, make sure that the `SESSION_SECRET` is getting persisted.
 Macaroons are signed and verified with this value.